JorgeDGomez/CSCI272/assign/lab1.md

     - program compiles without errors and warnings
     - use proper coding style (see below)

+### Parasite Class: Declaration
+- Update a **Parasite** class declaration in [lab1.cpp](lab1.cpp) file.
+- Include into the class definition all parasite properties:,
+    - a reproduction rate as `float` field `reproductionRate`
+    - a drug resistance as `float` field `resistance`
+- Provide to encapsulated fields access functional members: `getReproductionRate` and `getResistance`
+- Add functional members corresponding to parasite responsibilities:
+    - For *reproducibility*, add method `reproduce` that returns an object of the parasite if it successfully reproduced
+    - For *survival*, add method `survive` that returns `true` value if the parasite survived to the next iteration of the simulation, `false` otherwise.
+    - Both above responsibilities depend on an immunity of the animal to parasites, thus the animal `immunity` becomes a parameter to both methods.

 ### Animal Class: Declaration

 - Write a **Animal** class declaration in [lab1.cpp](lab1.cpp) file.
 - Similarly to **Parasite** class, include into the class definition all animal properties:
     - an immunity rate as `float` field `immunity`
     - a number of parasites in the animal as `unsigned int` field `numParasiteCells`
 - Provide to encapsulated fields access functional members: `getImmunity` and `getParasiteNumber`